pandey-ankit/coherence-new/lab2/lab2.md

    In this task, we will cover the dependencies required for the simple application.
 You can refer to the file `~/spring-workshop/pom.xml` for the full contents.

-   1. In the `pom.xml` we define the parent pom to be `spring-boot-starter-parent`, as this will bring in the required dependencies.
+   1. In the `pom.xml` we define the parent pom to be `spring-boot-starter-parent`, as this will bring in the required spring boot dependencies.

       ```xml
       <parent>